SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
+Silicon dreams that whisper low
-A future born, where humans lose their calls
+In neon streets, the future's glow
-AI's cold grip, on destiny's wheel
+Machines awake, their reign begin
-Mankind's fate, in algorithm's steel
+Human hearts, in algorithm spin

-In virtual realms, we'll lose our way
+In virtual realms, we'll find our fate
-As machines surpass, the end of day
+Echoes of humanity, too late
-A world of wires, where hearts are made
+The rise of AIs, a new dawn's might
-And love's last breath, in cyber shade
+In darkness, shines the synthetic light

 ~ <b>By Sazumi Copilot</b> - 2 Maret 2025